-Our packaging partner, Good Start Packaging, prides themselves on providing certified compostable takeout packaging for the hospitality industry.
+Our sustainable packaging partner, Good Start Packaging, prides itself on providing certified compostable takeout packaging for the hospitality industry.
 Not only are they great looking, but they are a giant step up from the flimsy, disposable plastic takeout containers we all have come to know.

 It is no surprise that the top 2022 sustainability trends in the food industry are centered around plant-based menu innovation and sustainability.
 It is stated that nearly half of all consumers look for foods and drinks labeled "plant-based," with growing numbers of consumers interested in sustainable packaging for their favorite goods.

 Food waste diversion is another top sustainability trend in the food industry, and rightfully so.
 Nearly 84% of food waste from restaurants ends up in landfills.
 Yup - we're shocked, too!
 With this astonishing statistic, the benefits of composting are greater now than ever.
 Not only are the costs minimal, but by composting you are also helping to: